tsuru/tsuru/docs/docker.rst

 DNS server
 ==========

-You can integrate any DNS server with Tsuru. :doc:`Here you can find an example of using bind as a DNS forwarder </misc/dns-forwarders>`, integrated with Tsuru.
+You can integrate any DNS server with tsuru. :doc:`Here you can find an example of using bind as a DNS forwarder </misc/dns-forwarders>`, integrated with tsuru.